Getting a DUI under 21 years old

 Will you be kicked out of school for a DUI under 21?

 Many people that are arrested for a DUI under 21 are in college.
 Every school has their own student handbook with rules that all the students are expected to abide by and follow.
 It is usually a given that a DUI under 21 will constituted a violation of school rules.
 However, usually under these rules there is some due process that is given to the students that the school must follow before imposing any discipline.
 We have experience representing students at colleges at these disciplinary proceedings.
 We can help you navigate through these difficult times so that a DUI arrest does not affect your education.

 What is diversion and can you get diversion for a DUI under 21?

-Diversion is a special program that if you qualify for, you that the charges you were arrested for can be broken down to lesser charges.
+Diversion is a special program that, if you qualify for, the charges you were arrested for can be broken down to lesser charges.
 You may be eligible for diversion in a DUI case, but it depends on what county you are arrested in.
 Some counties such as Palm Beach county and Miami-Dade have diversion programs for DUI arrests.
 If you have no prior criminal record you may qualify for diversion.
 There are other factors that diversion programs examine such as if there was an accident and the alcohol level to determine eligibility.

-At Keller, Melchiorre & Walsh we have three former prosecutors that handle DUI defense.
+At Keller, Melchiorre & Walsh, we have three former prosecutors that handle DUI defense.
 As former prosecutors, we know what prosecutors try do and how the process works.
 We have firsthand experience in trying to help young people under 21 through this lengthy process.
 Call us if you need an aggressive DUI lawyer to fight for your rights.